karthiaravinth/CliqTrix2022/README.md

 python3 manage.py makemigrations
 python3 manage.py migrate
 ```
-Then, start the surver
+* Then, start the server
 ```shell
 python3 manage.py runserver
 ```
-* Now Works Well
+Now Works it.
+Copy and paste the IP address in browser

 ## Notes:
 #### Note 1: In the program, there are some payment page.
 No need to enter real credit-card informations.